tsatse/canvas-boilerplate/README.md

         ...
     })

-The object you pass to the sketch function can contain any method that you wish, in addition to the following properties :
+The object you pass to the init method can contain any method that you wish, in addition to the following properties :

 ## Scalar properties: